 Choosing the right snowboard for you helps you progress quicker and have more fun riding!

 Different snowboards can feel very different to ride.
-There are basically four different factors which can alter the way a snowboard handles when your riding, those are:
+There are basically four different factors which can alter the way a snowboard handles when you're riding, those are:

 By blending all four of these factors snowboard brands are able to create boards which can suit all styles of riding and all levels.